 Onmode.
 The observed alert includes a link to the original alert.

 Recommend and Observed modes apply to incident actions.

 Step 2: Filter criteria

 Choose from Any or All of the defined conditions to apply a filter for the alerts.

-Select one of the following attribute types:
+Select the attribute type to narrow the attribute list to one of the following types:

-- Resource Custom Attributes are user-defined attributes.
+- Resource Custom Attributes: Select from the list of custom, user-defined attributes.